leoherzog/podcastfont/README.md

 ## Adding new glyphs

-If you want to add new glyphs on your forked version, you jast have to:
+If you want to add new glyphs on your forked version, you just have to:

 - Create an SVG file and store it in the `src/svg/` folder,
 - Add it to a CSV file inside the `character-map/` folder.
 The CSV file is `;` separated.
 Columns are:
   - `glyph_id`: must be unique, also the name of the SVG file (without `.svg` extension),
-  - `glyph_category`: the category for this glyph, also the sub-folder name for SVG file,
+  - `glyph_category`: the category for this glyph, also the sub-folder name of the SVG file,
-  - `glyph_unicode`: the Unicode Hex number for this glyph,
+  - `glyph_unicode`: the Unicode hexadecimal number for this glyph,
   - `glyph_name`: the long name for this glyph,
   - `glyph_url`: if there is a website talking about this glyph, put it here,
   - `glyph_attributes`: attributes for this glyph (`,` separated)

-Example:
+Examples:

 | glyph_id | glyph_category | glyph_unicode | glyph_name | glyph_url | glyph_attributes |
 | ------ | ------ | ------ | ------ | ------ | ------ |